 More information on research and teaching is available here.

-A mother and an advocate for children’s mental health, chairing the NAMI Iowa Children’s Mental Health Committee; co-chaired the Coalition that produced the 2015 Statewide Call for Action: A Strategic Plan for a Children’s Mental Health Redesign in Iowa; served on the 2015 and 2016 Iowa Children’s Mental health & Well-being Workgroup and serving on the Iowa Mental Health Planning and Advisory Council.
+A mother and an advocate for children’s mental health, currently serving on the Iowa Mental Health Planning and Advisory Council and Iowa Children’s Mental Health and Well-Being Advisory Committee, and a volunteer for NAMI Iowa.
+Previously chaired the NAMI Iowa Children’s Mental Health Committee (2014-2017); co-chaired the Coalition that produced the 2015 Statewide Call for Action: A Strategic Plan for a Children’s Mental Health Redesign in Iowa; and served on the 2015 and 2016 Iowa Children’s Mental health & Well-being Workgroups.

 More information on advocacy and public speaking is available here.